-The Florida Supreme Court has been asked to prevent lenders from escaping sanctions for using fraudulent documents by filing voluntary dismissals.
-The issue is whether courts have the authority to reject the voluntary dropping of the case and instead impose sanctions, including dismissing the foreclosures with prejudice.
-Attorneys asking for dismissal with prejudice argue that the current system allows every party who comes before the courts to lie, cheat, or steal knowing if they are caught they can simply voluntarily dismiss and clear themselves of that fraud.
+The Florida Supreme Court got a request.
+It has to do with the prevention of lenders from escaping sanctions for using fraudulent documents by filing voluntary dismissals.
+The issue is whether courts have the authority to reject the voluntary dismissals of the cases.
+And, instead impose sanctions, including dismissing the foreclosures with prejudice.
+Attorneys asking for dismissal with prejudice argue.
+They state that the current system allows every party who comes before the courts to lie, cheat, or steal; knowing if they are caught they can simply voluntarily dismiss and clear themselves of that fraud.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to firstname.lastname@example.org, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to firstname.lastname@example.org, or complete the contact form below.

 This ruling could have a major effect on the state’s backlog of foreclosure cases as well as future lending practices.
-A change of this scale would impact general credit and lending practices as well as the backlog of foreclosure cases in the court system.
+A change of this scale would impact general credit and lending practices.
+Also, the backlog of foreclosure cases in the court system.
 The threat of sanctions would force lenders to continue litigating unstable cases, rather than cure defects in a new proceeding.